A recursive function coding number theoretic functions: Trees of functions

-In order to chacterise the connected components of a function graph we need function trees.
-A subgraph $G=(V,E)$ of a function graph is an \emph{function tree} if there is a unique \emph{root} $u\in V$ such that all vertices in $V$ are connected to $u$ (except $u$).
-Naturally it needs to be a tree and it can be infinite.
-The \emph{depth} of a rooted tree is the length of a longest path in it.
+In order to characterize the connected components of a function graph we need function trees.
+A subgraph $G=(V,E)$ of a function graph is a \emph{function tree} if there is a unique \emph{root} $u\in V$ such that all vertices in $V \setminus \{u\}$ reach $u$.
+Naturally, all function trees are trees, and they can be infinite.
+The \emph{depth} of a function tree is the length of the longest path in it.
 Clearly all finite trees have finite depth.

-Let $n\in \N$ be a vertex of $G_h$ for a function $h$ and let $C_n^h$ be the set of the vertices in the cycle of $G_h$ containing $n$.
-Hence, if $n$ does not belong to a cycle then $C_n^h=\emptyset$.
+Let $n\in \N$ be a vertex of $G_h$ for a function $h$ and let $C_h^n$ be the set of the vertices in the cycle of $G_h$ containing $n$.
+Hence, if $n$ does not belong to a cycle then $C_h^n=\emptyset$.
 Denote by